Skip to content

 Idempotency

 Idempotency keys prevent duplicate job processing.
-When you enqueue a job with an idempotency key:
+When you create a job with an idempotency key:

 • If no job exists with that key, a new job is created